weisluke/WoTMUD/README.md

 The purpose of this repository is to host a collection of files for playing the Wheel of Time Multi-User Dungeon, WoTMUD (http://www.wotmud.org/), on Mudlet, and provide an easy method of downloading and installing these files from the Mudlet command line.
 Please read through the following information and instructions below carefully before proceeding, and follow the steps in order to get started with a map and communications window.

+I'd like to give some thanks to the following people for their assistance/contributions/suggestions:

+Jomin and Vadi, two of the Mudlet makers
+Saal and Groderick, for making available their own scripts (particularly a mapper) many years ago that got me started with Mudlet
+Darth, for being my guinea pig of initially testing things years ago Hope
+Keim
+Lea
+Enoch
+Draz
+Pounds
+Exodio

 # Connecting to the game